 These details are specific to each workspace.
-When you use sample code from the Quix library, they will be pre-filled with specific workspace, topic and user credentials needed to access the platform.
-This out-of-the-box feature is designed to save you time and hassle so you don’t have to start from scratch each time you start writing new project code.
+Using sample code from the Quix library will be pre-filled with particular workspace, topic, and user credentials needed to access the platform.
+This out-of-the-box feature saves you time and hassle, so you don’t have to start from scratch each time you start writing new project code.

 How to read data from a Kafka Topic